dpetrosy/Instigate_Robotics_projects/README.md

 ## 📜 About Repository

 Here are 3 small projects that I've done during a programming course for the beginner at Instigate Robotics.
-* 3d model developed in FreeCAD at our choice
+* 3d model developed in FreeCAD at our choice.
-* KTurtle programming tasks
+* KTurtle programming tasks.
-* Develop a game in Scratch at our choice
+* Develop a game in Scratch at our choice.

 ## 🛠️ FreeCAD